Green Cremation

 Bio cremation is not new.
 In fact, Amos Herbert Hobson received a patent for the process in 1888.
 It received little attention until the late 1990s when the University of Florida began to use bio cremation to dispose of donated research cadavers.
 The Mayo Clinic began using it in 2006, and UCLA adopted the process around the same time.

-As of September 2020, commercial use of bio cremation is legal in nineteen states, with several others considering legislation to permit its use.
+As of May 2025, commercial use of bio cremation is legal in twenty-eight states.
+Legislation to legalize the process is pending in several other states.
 Unfortunately, though, legal does not mean readily available.
 In some states, such as Florida, the process has been used at the University of Florida for the disposal of research cadavers for years.
-However, there is still a limited number of facilities offering the service to the public.
+However, a limited number of facilities offer the service to the public.
 The same is true for California.
-Alkaline hydrolysis has been in use at UCLA for some time but was only recently cleared for use by consumers.
+Alkaline hydrolysis has been in use at UCLA for some time, but was only recently cleared for use by consumers.
 It will still take some time before the process becomes widely available to the public.

 STATES WHERE ALKALINE HYDROLYSIS IS LEGAL